|Commemoration of the Transfer of the Icon of St. Demetrios|

 As the icon of Saint Demetrios arrived in Constantinople, government officials with clergy and laity, together with the monks of the Monastery of Pantokratoros formed a reception with much celebration, that reached up to seven miles from the city.
 It was received with joyous hymns and songs, with incense and lamps.
 Having arrived in the Monastery of Pantokratoros on the 23rd of October, Christians from Constantinople and the surrounding area came to venerate the holy and wonderworking icon continuously until October 26th, which was the primary feast of Saint Demetrios.
 Yet this year the celebration took place with greater joy and brilliance.

-The transfer of this icon of Saint Demetrios took place for three reasons.
+The transfer of this sacred icon of Saint Demetrios took place for many reasons.
 First, to be a great adornment and protection and helper to the revered and royal Holy Monastery of Pantokratoros.
 Second, to be a helper to the dynasty of the Komnenoi and their successors, which through its invisible power would be able to save the Roman Empire from its enemies.
 And third, to be a protector of the Royal City of Constantinople, among other reasons.